-Touch International simplifies touch screen customization process, gives customers flexibility to choose the design and performance features they want without high NRE fees.
+Touch International simplifies touch screen customization process, gives customers the flexibility to choose the design and performance features they want without high NRE fees.

 Austin, TX – April 4, 2012 – Supplying OEMs and system integrators with a simplified design solution that’s heavy on flexibility but light on the wallet, Touch International announced today the launch of its new MulTI-Touch Ultra-Thin PCB Controller Series which features a complementing line of baseline projected capacitive sensor designs.

-The first of its kind, the new series is designed to help streamline the product development process, while still allowing for complete customization through touch screen size, cover glass and display enhancement options.
+The first of its kind, the new series is designed to help streamline the product development process, while still allowing for complete customization through touch screen size, cover glass, and display enhancement options.
 Best of all, customers choosing the new MulTI-Touch products are able to minimize NRE (non-reoccurring engineering) fees that are often associated with custom displays.

 “Our customers are looking for a simplified solution that is easy to make their own,” explains Michael Woolstrum, Touch International CEO and co-founder.
 “By offering a series of touch screens and controllers that can be mixed and matched, our customers can tailor the design to fit their application while ultimately saving money by decreasing the design time and fees.”